embive/embive/README.md

 ## Minimum supported Rust version (MSRV)

-Embive is guaranteed to compile on stable Rust 1.81 and up.
+Embive default features are guaranteed to compile on stable Rust 1.81 and up.
+Check the [Features section](#features) for more information.

 ## License